brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: std
 ::: addu

 [#]{.pnum} The evaluation of an expression can introduce one or more _injected declarations_.
-Each such declaration has an associated _injected point_ which follows the last non-injected program point in the translation unit containing that declaration.
+Each such declaration has an associated _synthesized point_ which follows the last non-synthesized program point in the translation unit containing that declaration.
 The evaluation is said to _produce_ the declaration.

-[Special rules concerning reachability apply to injected points ([module.reach]{.sref}).]{.note13}
+[Special rules concerning reachability apply to synthesized points ([module.reach]{.sref}).]{.note13}

 [#]{.pnum} The program is ill-formed if the evaluation of a manifestly constant-evaluated expression `$M$` produces an injected declaration `$D$` and either